What is a threatened miscarriage?

 Should I rest in bed?

-Although bed rest was routinely advised in the past for threatened miscarriage it did not affect the outcome.
-If you feel that going to bed may reassure you then do go to bed.
+Although bed rest was routinely advised in the past for threatened miscarriage it did not alter the outcome of the pregnancy.
 There is no specific treatment to stop your bleeding.

 Should I return to work?

-Unless your work involves heavy manual labour, then going to work is not going to affect the outcome.
-If you feel that having some time off work may reassure you, then we would be happy to provide a medical certificate - please ask.
+Unless your work involves heavy manual labour, then going to work will not affect the outcome.
+If you feel that having some time off work may reassure you, then we would be happy to provide a medical certificate—please ask us.

 Is it safe to have sex?

 Having sexual intercourse during pregnancy does not have any adverse outcomes.
-However, it would be sensible to avoid sex until the bleeding has completely stopped.
+However, it would be sensible to avoid sex until the bleeding has stopped for at least a week.
+Also, do not avoid using tampons and swimming while you are bleeding.

 Early Pregnancy Assessment Unit